SaraWanggg/SaraWanggg/README.md

 ### What I have just done:

-UNICC Machine Learning Challenge Project (Break Through Tech AI Program): Check out my team's project repository for the real-world ML project we worked on for UNICC for over 3 months, as part of the Break Through Tech AI Program's Fall 2024 AI Studio! https://github.com/UN-ICC/Cornell-Capstone-Project-Fall-Semester-2024
+UNICC Machine Learning Challenge Project (Break Through Tech AI Program):
+Check out my team's project repository for the real-world ML project we worked on for UNICC for over 3 months, as part of the Break Through Tech AI Program's Fall 2024 AI Studio! https://github.com/UN-ICC/Cornell-Capstone-Project-Fall-Semester-2024

+This project aims to develop an AI-driven BOT platform powered by Large Language Models (LLMs).
+The platform is designed to assist:
+- Policymakers
+- Research Students
+- Other Stakeholders

 ### Talking about Personal Stuff: